maciejwnuk/music-classifier/README.md

 # Music classifier by mood

-Music classifier using a fine-tuned ResNet-18 on mel spectrograms, categorizing tracks into four mood classes.
+Music classifier using a custom convolutional neural network (CNN) on mel spectrograms, categorizing tracks into four mood classes.

 ## Description

-The pipeline converts WAV audio files into grayscale mel spectrogram images, then trains a ResNet-18 (pretrained on ImageNet) to classify them by mood.
+The pipeline converts WAV audio files into grayscale mel spectrogram images, then trains a lightweight 4-block CNN from scratch to classify them by mood.
 Songs are split into fixed-length segments; at inference time, per-segment predictions are averaged to produce a single mood label per track.

 ### Features

-- **Mood classes** — `aggressive`, `chill`, `groovy` and `hype`
+- **Mood classes**: `aggressive`, `chill`, `groovy`, `hype`
 - **Spectrogram generation** — configurable FFT resolution, hop size, dynamic range, and segment duration
 - **Song-level train/test split** — segments from the same track never leak across sets
 - **Data augmentation** — time/frequency shifting and SpecAugment-style frequency masking